Connect with others who understand.

 1. Report Any Irritation From Treatments to Your Doctor

 Eyelids affected by psoriasis should be treated carefully to avoid irritating the eyes.
 Eyelid skin is also delicate and sensitive.
-Some treatments typically used for psoriasis may help reduce inflammation in the eyelid.
-These include over-the-counter and prescription nonsteroidal and steroidal topical treatments.
+Treatment could include:

 2. Consider Systemic Treatments To Improve Eyelid Psoriasis